Zachary-Levesque/Sports-Strategy-Engine/README.md

 - Hazard geometry is normalized so kind and shape transitions stay valid

 The editor is built to keep object movement stable during drag operations by freezing the projection used for coordinate conversion during active edits.

+## Engineering Challenges

+- Stable SVG editing with normalized geometry
+  The editor has to support selection, dragging, resizing, and geometry updates without letting shapes drift, corrupt, or become invalid.
+- Probabilistic shot-dispersion modeling
+  The simulation system converts player skill, club characteristics, lie, wind, and shot shape into a 2D probabilistic outcome model.
+- Expected value vs variance tradeoffs
+  The engine does not optimize only for lowest expected strokes; it also weighs variance and penalty exposure based on player risk tolerance.
+- Syncing frontend editor state with backend persistence The application has to keep temporary editor interactions, saved hole definitions, and API-backed data consistent across edits and reloads.
+- Deterministic simulations for testing and reproducibility Seeded simulation runs make debugging and regression testing practical in a stochastic system.

 ## Installation